DarrellRoberts/BookClubBrothers_Frontend/README.md

 We choose the books as a group, read them and then discuss - either over a warm cup of coffee or ice cold beer.

+I finally decided to document our progress on a website with its own database, which is what brought me to this project.

 For the Frontend I am using TypeScript with the React library and Tailwind CSS.

 I am fetching from my own API which you can view here: https://github.com/DarrellRoberts/BookClubBrothers_Backend-API